Rush Lindboy here behind the Golden EIB microphone broadcast excellence and kicking off a brand new week.

 But that's not the half of it.

-Because they've got to drop rocks down there on the beach and they've got to rebuild the wall, they have to finish by April 30th before turtle nesting season arrives.
+Because they've got to drop rocks down there on the beach and they've got to rebuild the wall.

-Now, that excuse me, that means that April 30th, May 1st is when the big sea turtles arrive to lay their eggs in the sand of the beach.
+Now, excuse me, that means that April 30th, May 1st is when the big sea turtles arrive to lay their eggs in the sand of the beach.

 Okay, fine and dandy.

-I'm f I'm I'm I'm perfectly fine with it.
+I'm perfectly fine with it, except this.

-Except this, we on the beach have to turn our lights out on March 1st.
+We on the beach have to turn our lights out on March 1st.

-Well, I'll tell you why, and you people that listen regularly know this is a big bugaboo of mine.
+And you people that listen regularly know this is a big bugaboo of mine.

 I have been ever since I built the whole property.